 Service awards are an integral component of employee recognition, and the introduction of a service award program is a powerful way to recognize employees for loyal service.
-Most employees crave some sort of recognition for their work achievements, including years of service.
+Employees appreciate some sort of recognition for their work achievements, including years of service.

 Universally, employee surveys show that employees want more recognition.
 The State branch of a billion-dollar engineering company, where I completed a short-term internal consulting contract a few years ago, was no exception.
 The national employee survey found that only 34% of employees were satisfied with the recognition they received for the performance in their current job.

 The company quite often fell short on making employees feel special.
-For example, one of the senior executives received his 15-year service pin in the internal mail because he hadn’t attended the annual Christmas party during which such pins are traditionally presented.
+For example, a senior executive received his 15-year service pin in the internal mail because he hadn’t attended the annual Christmas party during which such pins are traditionally presented.
 Do you think this was a sore point with him?
 Two years after receiving the award, he still hadn’t bothered to open the little presentation box containing the pin!

-Most organizations run a program to recognize their employees for their years of service, but most of them could communicate much better about their program to achieve more effective results.
+Most organizations run a program to recognize their employees for their years of service, but most organizations could communicate much better about their program to achieve more effective results.

 In the old days, a 25-year watch was the traditional and only recognition of significant length of service.
 People move on far more frequently these days, and should be recognized for serving shorter periods of time.